-The Company entered into an acquisition agreement in April 2004, pursuant to which the Company acquired a 100% interest in mineral concessions in Chubut Province, Argentina, subject to a 1% NSR to the vendor, in consideration of aggregate cash payments to the vendor of US\$400,000 (paid).
+The Company entered into an acquisition agreement in April 2004, pursuant to which the Company acquired a 100% interest in mineral concessions in Chubut Province, Argentina, subject to a 1% net smelter returns royalty ("NSR Royalty") to the vendor, in consideration of aggregate cash payments to the vendor of US\$400,000 (paid).
 The Company owns a 100% interest in the property.